Fabian Stang

-Richard Fabian Stang (born 19 August 1955) is a Norwegian lawyer and a Norwegian politician for the Conservative Party.
+Richard Fabian Stang (born 19 August 1955) is a Norwegian lawyer and a politician for the Conservative Party.
 He was Mayor of the city of Oslo from 2007 until 2015.

 Early life and education

 Stang was born in Oslo.
 He is the son of Norwegian actress Wenche Foss and entrepreneur Thomas Stang.

 Career

 Stang was first elected Mayor of Oslo in 2007, and reelected in 2011.

 In 2012 Stang spoke out in favour of increased immigration.

 Stang is a supporter of subsidies and perks for electric cars in the city.

 In 2015 Stang lost the mayoral election to Socialist Marianne Borgen.